5 Elements acupuncture: The Five phases

 Five Elements of Life – Cycles of Being

-There are two important sequences,
+There are two important sequences in the Five Elements movements,

 • the Mother-Child or Creative sequence (known as the ‘sheng’ cycle, where each element is both a child of the one before, and a mother of the one after), and